varianter/variantdag/src/components/agenda/README.md

 ## The Agenda Table

-The `AgendaTable` is the core of the agenta.
+The `AgendaTable` is the core of every agenda.
 It is responsible positioning and sizin it's content in `Slots`:

 ![agenda-table](./docs/agenda-table.png)